Python Certifications: Are They Worth It? (Experts Weigh In)

 - Certified Professional in Python Programming 2 (PCPP-32-2): $195 (exam only)

-If you pass all four certification test levels, you may also call yourself a Python Institute Certified Expert in Python Programming (CEPP).
+If you pass all four, you earn the title of Python Institute Certified Expert in Python Programming (CEPP).

 Microsoft

-Microsoft offers an entry-level Python certification exam called “Introduction to Programming Using Python.”
+Microsoft offers an entry-level exam called “Introduction to Programming Using Python.”